rbleattler/mdop-docs/mdop/agpm/restore-the-archive-from-a-backup-agpm40.md

 ---
 title: How to Restore the Archive from a Backup
-description: Restore the Archive from a Backup
+description: Restore the Archive from a Backup in AGPM 4.
 author: aczechowski
 ms.assetid: b83f6173-a236-4da2-b16e-8df20920d4cc
 ms.reviewer: